Uk

 You might worry that lower teeth implant prices mean lower standards, but in fact the opposite is often true.

-In destinations that have become popular for dental tourism, dentists have invested heavily in modern, state-of-the-art equipment.
+In destinations that have become popular for dental tourism, dentists invest heavily in modern, state-of-the-art equipment.

 There is also a much stronger emphasis on good service and making the experience comfortable and enjoyable.
 Some clinics go as far as to provide patients with a luxury spa experience during their stay.